estenssoros/cow/README.md

 # Cow

 All inspiration (and code) drawn from https://github.com/gobuffalo.
-My goal was to simplify the process for working with a golang-react-typescript application allowing users to create their database schemas, migrations, and middlewares.
+My goal was to simplify the process for working with a golang-react-typescript application while allowing users to create their database schemas, migrations, and middlewares.

 As of today, I have no tests, contributors, or stars.